-The Museum of Jewish Heritage and the Fritz Ascher Society present this lecture exploring the tension between these different perspectives on images, words, and the Holocaust with German art historian and curator Eckhart Gillen.
-Gillen grounds the discussion in the example of Boris Lurie, the subject of the Museum’s special exhibition Boris Lurie: Nothing To Do But To Try, who used art to access his buried memories before he was able to address them with words.
+The Museum of Jewish Heritage and the Fritz Ascher Society presented this lecture exploring the tension between these different perspectives on images, words, and the Holocaust with German art historian and curator Eckhart Gillen.
+Gillen grounded the discussion in the example of Boris Lurie, the subject of the Museum’s special exhibition Boris Lurie: Nothing To Do But To Try, who used art to access his buried memories before he was able to address them with words.

 Watch the program below.

 This program’s original recording transcript is below.
 This transcription was created automatically during a live program so may contain inaccurate transcriptions of some words.

 Ari Goldstein: I'm Ari Goldstein Senior Public programs producer at the Museum of Jewish heritage and i'm delighted to welcome you to Boris Lurie